Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Estimation Results

-Looking at the human capital variables, workers with higher educational attainment\footnote{In the Mincerian regression, we included both the categorical variable for education band (low, intermediate, and higher education) and the continuous variable for years of education and its square.
-The OLS assumption of the absence of perfect multicollinearity is not violated because years of education capture the intensity of the returns of education within an education band.
-The information provided by the two variables is complementary.} earn, as expected, more than those with low education; magnitudes are slightly higher for women than men for high education in all samples.
-As expected, more years of education increase wages but with a diminishing effect (the square is negative).
-From the estimates of years of education, we find that the optimal number of years in education that maximises wages is approximately 15.8 years for men as opposed to 19.5 years for women in the total sample\footnote{The figures come from the following calculations: $0.158/(2\times0.005)=16$ for men, and $ 0.117/(2\times0.003)= 20$ for women.}.
-Therefore, women are required to have higher education than men who need only a degree to earn optimal wages.\footnote{The optimal number of years of education for women in female-dominated sectors is 18 $(= 0.108/(2\times0.003))$ while 16 $(= 0.130/(2\times0.004))$ for men; in male-dominated sectors is 16 years for men and 17 women. } Potential working experience has significant diminishing returns (the coefficient of experience is positive and its square negative but very small), and receiving training increases the hourly wage, especially in male-dominated sectors.
+Focusing on human capital characteristics, workers with higher educational attainment earn, as expected, more than those with low education.
+More years of education are positively associated with wages but with a diminishing effect (the square is negative).
+Our calculations show that the optimal number of years in education that maximises wages is approximately 15.7 years for men as opposed to 19.5 years for women in the full sample.\footnote{The figures come from the following calculations: $0.157/(2\times0.005)=15.7$ for men, and $ 0.117/(2\times0.003)=19.5$ for women.} Therefore, women are expected to stay in education for more years than men, who need only a degree to earn their optimal wage.
+We obtained a similar number of years of education in female-dominated sectors (18 for women and 15.9 years for men), while the difference is less pronounced in male-dominated sectors (16.5 for women and 15.6 for men).
+Potential working experience has significant diminishing returns, and receiving training is significantly associated with an increase in the hourly wage, especially in male-dominated sectors.

-As for workplace characteristics, working in public rather than in the private sector is associated with higher wages for women with higher magnitudes than men.
+For socio-demographic and job characteristics, being non-UK natives is significantly associated with lower wages.
+However, the reduction is, on average, larger in absolute terms for EEA than non-EEA, except for female-dominated sectors.
+The presence of dependent children penalises women's wages but not men's, independently of the sector.
+Further, working in the public rather than in the private sector is associated with higher wages for women than men.
 However, the coefficients are non-significant in male-dominated sectors.
-This suggests that the private sector pays more in male-dominated sectors while the public sector offers better remuneration for female-dominated sectors.
-As expected, working part-time is negatively correlated with hourly wage (magnitudes are higher for men suggesting a higher penalty for them).
-Working in sectors with low gender sectoral segregation is associated with higher wages for male workers only in the pooled sample but negatively correlated with wages for women in both female- and male-dominated sectors.
-Working in female-dominated sectors as opposed to male-dominated sectors is negatively correlated with hourly wages (16.3 p.p. for men vs. 15.8 p.p. for women).
-The interaction term between female-dominated sectors and low gender segregation is positive and significant for women only.
+This suggests that the private sector pays more in male-dominated sectors while the public sector offers better remuneration in female-dominated sectors.